streamdata-gallery-master/template/_transportation/amadeus/cars-search-airport-get.md

         you provide an airport code, as well as the pick-up and drop-off dates.
 Optional parameters such as currency and rental provider codes are also available and can be used to narrow d
-      description: <p>With this API you can find out the price and type of car, for all car rental providers, near a specified airport
+      description: With this API you can find out the price and type of car, for all car rental providers, near a specified airport
       operationId: cars.search_airport.get
       parameters:
       - in: query